Donaldhan/Donaldhan.github.io/_drafts/2018-MM-DD-Hystrix.md

 # Benefits of Thread Pools
 The benefits of isolation via threads in their own thread pools are:

-* The application is fully protected from runaway client libraries.
+* The application is fully protected from run away client libraries.
 The pool for a given dependency library can fill up without impacting the rest of the application.
 * The application can accept new client libraries with far lower risk.
 If an issue occurs, it is isolated to the library and doesn’t affect everything else.
 * When a failed client becomes healthy again, the thread pool will clear up and the application immediately resumes healthy performance, as opposed to a long recovery when the entire Tomcat container is overwhelmed.
 * If a client library is misconfigured, the health of a thread pool will quickly demonstrate this (via increased errors, latency, timeouts, rejections, etc.) and you can handle it (typically in real-time via dynamic properties) without affecting application functionality.